 Stage 2 Dynamic Nox Enzyme Catalysis System

 Japanese researchers have noted taurine reduced free radical damage in the white blood cells of men who rode a bike till exhaustion.
 Other research – involving Red Bull – has shown improved Red Bull, improved aerobic endurance, reaction time, and coordination.
-While Red Bull contains 2000 mg of taurine, because it also has many ingredients, this makes it hard to pin this effect down to just taurine.
+While Red Bull contains 2000 mg of taurine, because it has many ingredients, making it hard to pin this effect down to just taurine.

 Other studies have shown no effects by Red Bull.
 For example, researchers in Nebraska, found sugar-free Red Bull did not improve upper body strength or muscle endurance in well-trained men more than a placebo.